WUR | WEC | CSA | PPS | GRS

 At the start of each tutorial, there are references to the book R for Data Science (R4DS), where the numbers refer to the chapter numbers in the printed version of the book, yet the URLs refer to the corresponding online versions.

-We would like to thank Guillaume Blanchet‬ and Sylvana Harmsen for their constructive feedback that helped to improve this course!
+We would like to thank Laurens Dijkhuis, Guillaume Blanchet and Sylvana Harmsen for helping us improve this course!